graphopedia-xyz/graphopedia/gantt-chart/index.md

     link:   https://www.behance.net/gallery/64985395/Leaders-height

 ---

-A Gantt chart is a type of bar chart that shows progress of events over time and their inter-dependencies.
+is a type of bar chart that shows progress of events over time and their inter-dependencies.
 It is used to visualize project schedules.

 <!--more-->